TurboGears/tg2docs/docs/turbogears/widgets_forms.rst

 .. note::

-   To use FormEncode validators, the ``tgext.formencode`` extension must be installed and enabled.
+   FormEncode validators such as ``formencode.validators.FieldsMatch`` can still be used by applications that install and enable the ``tgext.formencode`` extension.
+See :ref:`validation_extensions`.

 Manual Validation